hyperknf/BF-Node/README.md

-# BF.JS
+# Nodefuck

-BF.JS is an lightweight interpreter of the Brainfuck programming language, written in JavaScript
+Nodefuck is an lightweight interpreter of the Brainfuck programming language, written in JavaScript

 The plain version of Brainfuck in the library weighs only 246 bytes